Wednesday, September 19, 2007

 Again, vinegar and baking soda do the job.

 For the toilet, I take a large container of water and pour it into the bowl.
 I'm not sure why, but this forces all of the water in the toilet to go down but it doesn't refill like it would if you simply flushed it.
 The toilet being empty of water makes it easier to clean.
-Then I dump in a few scoops of baking soda and a few glugs of vinegar (which makes a neat foaming volcano that my son loves, lol) and I let it sit.
+Then I dump in a few scoops of baking soda and a few glugs of vinegar (which makes a neat foaming volcano that my kids loves, lol) and I let it sit.
 After a while I scrub it with the toilet brush.
 I take a cleaning cloth and a spray bottle with a mixture of vinegar and water to clean the seat and outside of the toilet.
 If I have build up that won't come off with baking soda and vinegar, I use a Pumie Stone.

 For the mirror, again I use the vinegar and water in the spray bottle.
 We don't use paper towels in our home so I use a squeegee.
 You can also use wadded up newspaper rather than paper towel.

 Depending on how dirty your sink and tub are you can either use vinegar/water and a cloth, baking soda and vinegar scrub or the Pumie.
+I have also read that Bar Keepers Friend is pretty Earth friendly.

 For the germ-a-phobes out there, you should know that white vinegar kills bacteria, mold, and germs.
-Heinz company spokesperson Michael Mullen references numerous studies to show that a straight 5 percent solution of vinegar—such as you can buy in the supermarket—kills 99 percent of bacteria, 82 percent of mold, and 80 percent of germs (viruses).
+Heinz company spokesperson, Michael Mullen references numerous studies to show that a straight 5 percent solution of vinegar—such as you can buy in the supermarket—kills 99 percent of bacteria, 82 percent of mold, and 80 percent of germs (viruses).

 He noted that Heinz can't claim on their packaging that vinegar is a disinfectant since the company has not registered it as a pesticide with the Environmental Protection Agency (EPA).
 However, it seems to be common knowledge in the industry that vinegar is powerfully antibacterial.
-Even the CBS news show 48 Hours had a special last December with Heloise reporting on tests from The Good Housekeeping Institute that showed this.

 Kitchen

-For the dishes I do hand wash (iron skillets, good knives, etc.) I use a Dr. Bronner's soap.
-This soap is amazing.
+My dishwasher went to the dishwasher place in the sky so I hand wash.
+I either use a Dr. Bronner's liquid soap or Seventh Generation Dish Washing Liquid.
+The Dr. Bronner's is amazing.
 You can wash your dishes with it, dilute it and use it as a fruit and vegetable wash, mop your floors with it, bathe with it, wash your hair with it, wash clothes with it...the list is endless.
 It costs more than other liquid soaps but it is very concentrated so one bottle lasts me almost a year.
-However I don't do laundry with it, as that would make it disappear a lot faster.
+However I don't do laundry with it, as that would make it disappear a lot faster.The only drawback to the Dr. Bronner's is that it does not suds in the way that most dish soaps do.
+If you need suds to feel like your dishes are getting clean, better to use the Seventh Generation.

 For cleaning the counter top I use vinegar and water.
 For cleaning the stove top (when it is all gunky and crusty from food), I use baking soda and vinegar.
 I let it sit and it just wipes off with very little to no scrubbing.